Tech-Tac/Tech-Tac.github.io/README.md

 # My Personal Website

-A simple personal website showcasing my projects.
+A simple personal website showcasing my projects, using raw HTML, CSS and no JavaScript.
-Made from the ground up, no JavaScript, no dependencies.

-#NoJS
+It includes a light/dark mode switcher with graceful fallback for older browsers and defaults to follow the system theme, implemented with CSS only.